marklchaves/cme-dev-style-guide/index.md

 There are now three high-level categories to further organise the original Mailchimp guide.
 These categories are named foundations, writing, and references.

-Some projects such as the Uncanny Owl blog, will have grammar rules that conflict with Mailchimp's style.
+Some projects, such as the Uncanny Owl blog, will have grammar rules that conflict with Mailchimp's style.
 These special rules are added to this guide instead of overwriting the original rule.

 ## If you work at another organization

-Mailchimp and caught my eye invite you to use and adapt this style guide as you see fit.
+_caught my eye_ invites you to use and adapt this style guide as you see fit.
 It’s completely public and available under a Creative Commons Attribution-NonCommercial 4.0 International license.
-All we ask is that you credit Mailchimp.
+All we ask is that you credit Mailchimp can caught my eye as appropriate.

 ## What's next?

 - Use the navigation bar to get around.
 The navigation bar will be on the **left** if you're on a desktop.
-If you're on a mobile, click the menu icon at the **top** right of page.
+If you're on a mobile, click the menu icon at the **top** right of the page.
 - **Explore** the [Foundations](basics/01-writing-principles.html/) section.
 - **Dive** into the [Writing](content-writing/07-writing-blog-posts.html/) section.
 - **Check** yourself in our [References](references/16-word-list.html/) section.

 ## Feedback

 We welcome any feedback for improving the guide.
-Visit the GitHub repositories to suggest a change, report an issue, or fork your own copy of the guide.
+Visit the GitHub repositories to suggest a change, report an issue, or fork a copy of the guide.